-I Couldn't Find A Nude Lipstick For My Brown Skin — So I Made My Own
+I Couldn't Find A Nude Lipstick That Worked For My Brown Skin — So I Made My Own

 As a Black woman, nude lipsticks have always been a pain point for me.
 Since I fell in love with makeup in high school, it took me years to find a flesh-tone lip product that blended seamlessly with brown skin, much less one with a formula I truly loved.
 As a teen, I often found many of the affordable drugstore lipsticks labeled “nude” were not brown-girl friendly.
 Some skewed bubblegum pink on my skin, making it more of a statement lip than a traditional nude.
 Other shades made my lips look I had just bitten into a powdered donut.
 Even worse, some made me look really pale, as if I was auditioning for the reboot of Casper the Friendly Ghost.
 Not cute.